Shapriyan19/Video_Games_Sales_Prediction/README.md

 # Video_Games_Sales_Prediction
 # SC1015 Mini-Project: Video Games Sales and Rating Analysis

-This repository hosts the Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence), focusing on analyzing video games sales and ratings from Kaggle datasets.
+This is a Mini-Project for SC1015  (Introduction to Data Science and Artificial Intelligence) which focuses on Video Games Sales and Rating from Kaggle.
+For detailed walkthrough, please view the source code in order from:

 ## Table of Contents
 - [Data Cleaning](#data-cleaning)